Benjamin MacDonald Schmidt

 "The Foreign Language of Mad Men," The Atlantic, March 22, 2012.

 "Prochronisms."
 Blog discussing changes in historical language through the lens of anachronisms in popular culture.
-March 2012–present (prochronisms.com).
+March 2012–present (prochronism.com).

 "’Big Data’ across Disciplines, from Cultural Studies to Culturomics."
-Workshop in History, Culture and Society, Harvard Sociology Department.
+Workshop in History, Culture and Society.
+Sociology Department, Harvard University.
 March 27, 2013.

 "Unintended Consequences: Digital Reading and the Loci of Cultural Change."
 Institute for Historical Research, London, UK.
 March 12, 2013.